jackie489468/babylee427/README.md

 # babylee427
-coursera homework
+## coursera homework

-print("this is my first assignment")
+It's a markdown file in this repository.